 The prosecuting attorney’s goal is to convict the defendant, or the person accused of a crime, and have them declared guilty.
 But in order for that to happen, they must prove to the jury that the defendant committed the crime, leaving the jury with no reasonable doubts that the prosecution presented the truth.
 If there is no reasonable doubt in a case, the jury must declare the defendant guilty.

-Oftentimes, reasonable doubt is used in the phrase “beyond a reasonable doubt,” which refers to the standard of proof that criminal prosecutors must meet in order for a jury to convict the defendant.
+Often, reasonable doubt is used in the phrase “beyond a reasonable doubt,” which refers to the standard of proof that criminal prosecutors must meet for a jury to convict the defendant.
 The “standard of proof” is the level to which prosecuting attorneys must prove guilt.
 We’ll explore the different standards of proof in more depth later.